scalameta/mdoc/docs/docusaurus.md

 > Skip this part if you are not using GitHub Actions.

-Next, create a new file at `.github/workflows/mdoc.yml` to trigger `docs/docusaurusPublishGhpages` on successful merge into master and on tag push.
+Next, create a new file at `.github/workflows/mdoc.yml` to trigger `docs/docusaurusPublishGhpages` on successful merge into main and on tag push.

 ```scala mdoc:file:.github/workflows/mdoc.yml

 ```

-Commit your changes, push to master and you're all set!
+Commit your changes, push to main and you're all set!
 Merge a PR to your project and watch GitHub Actions release the docs 😎

 ### Travis CI